 Comparing Notes With Classmates

 If you ever need to compare notes with your classmates, Evernote gives you the ability to do this in tech-savvy way.
-One of my classes this quarter has me reading papers every week and discussing them in a journal club format.
-To make sure I’m not saying anything (too) dumb, I email my classmates with my notes on the paper throughout the week.
-The great thing about Evernote is that I can include screen-caps I took from wikipedia to explain unfamiliar concepts in addition to the notes I’m making on the paper.
+One of my classes this semester has me reading papers every week and then discuss them in a journal club format.
+To make sure I'm not saying anything (too) dumb, I email my classmates with my notes on the paper throughout the week.
+The great thing about Evernote is that I can include screen-caps I took from wikipedia to explain unfamiliar concepts in addition to the notes I'm making on the paper.
 Not only do my classmates greatly appreciate this, they spot check any errors or misunderstanding I make.
 Want to do better in your classes?
-Compare your notes with classmates (more on this to come in a future post!).
-Here’s an abstract of some notes I just sent out to my classmates.
+Compare your notes with classmates.

 Emailing Peers and Co-workers

 One of the most useful features of Evernote for sharing is the email function that allows you to send your notes via email straight from Evernote.
-I simply click the “email” button at the top of each note, put in the send to emails, and include a short message.
-To get an idea of what the emails look like check out a clip of a recent email I sent for my work (I’m doing some communications work for a local non-profit, if you know web-design shoot me an email!):
+I simply click the "email" button at the top of each note, put in the send to emails, and include a short message.
+To get an idea of what the emails look like check out a clip of a recent email I sent for my work:

 Advantages over sending Word docs: easier email interference, no need to worry about compatibility because the note is in the email, it just looks cooler.